This post may contain affiliate links. Please read my full disclosure policy here.

 The biggest danger of the stomach flu is that your child might become dehydrated.
 Make sure he’s drinking plenty of fluids.
 (Have him take a sip every 20 minutes or so to make sure it will stay down).
 Water is good, but you also need to replace salt, sugar, and other minerals that are lost from vomiting and diarrhea.

 Did you know you can make your own Pedialyte-style electrolyte replacement drink?
 Save yourself from expensive late-night trips to the drugstore and artificial colors and flavors.
 Our favorite kid-approved recipe is this one designed by Katie at Kitchen Stewardship.
 We use liquid stevia as the sweetener and sub 1/2 cup of orange juice + 2 tablespoons of lemon juice for the lemon-lime mixture in the recipe.
+My younger son asks for it even when he’s healthy.

 Introduce food slowly